Car Crash Lawyers Representing Residents of California and Surrounding Areas

 A civil lawsuit is separate from any criminal charges that may be brought against a driver who uses drugs and drives and causes injuries.
 The burden of proof is much higher in criminal cases than civil cases.
 While the prosecution needs to prove its case “beyond a reasonable doubt,” you will need to prove your civil claim for personal injury damages by a “preponderance of the evidence.”
 This just means that you need to show that it is more likely than not that the defendant is liable.
 A prosecutor may bring criminal charges, but this does not necessarily mean that restitution will be awarded or that any restitution that is awarded will be sufficient to compensate for your injuries.

 While a criminal case can influence the outcome of a civil case, you may be able to recover damages regardless of whether a drugged or drunk driver was held criminally accountable.
-In most cases, a drugged driving accident attorney in Sacramento will need to establish negligence.
+In most cases, a Folsom car accident lawyer will need to establish negligence.
 This means that you will need to show that the defendant owed a duty to use reasonable care, the defendant failed to use reasonable care, the failure caused your injuries, and you incurred actual damages.
 Some people do not realize that they should not drive after consuming certain prescription drugs or marijuana.
 However, most juries are likely to find that a prudent and reasonable driver would not drive under such circumstances.

 Often, defendants in these cases try to argue comparative negligence.
 Under the doctrine of comparative negligence, your damages can be reduced by your percentage of fault for the accident.
 For example, if you were driving at a reckless speed, the jury may find that you were partially to blame, even if the other driver was drugged and ran a stop sign.
 If the jury determines that you were 50% responsible, and the damages were $150,000, you may only be able to recover $75,000 from the other driver.